mafallah/mafallah.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor of Finance in the Department of Finance, Real Estate and Business Law at California State University, Fresno.
-I received my Ph.D. in Finance from the[University of Texas at San Antonio](https://business.utsa.edu/finance/).
+I received my Ph.D. in Finance from the [University of Texas at San Antonio](https://business.utsa.edu/finance/).
 My research interests include empirical corporate finance, mergers and acquisitions, investments, private equity, and behavioral finance.

-I hold a Master of Science degree in Finance from the Illinois Institute of Technology in Chicago, IL.
+I hold a Master of Science degree in Finance from the [Illinois Institute of Technology] (https://www.iit.edu/) in Chicago, IL.
 Prior to joining the PhD program at UTSA, I worked as an investment analyst.
-I am also a CFA level III candidate.
+I am also a [CFA] (https://www.cfainstitute.org/) level III candidate.

 I am passionate about teaching finance and enjoy interacting with students from different backgrounds and cultures.
 I have taught courses at undergraduate and graduate levels, both in online and in-person formats.